Leadership

 Centers for Disease Control and Prevention

-Joanne Andreadis is the acting director of the Division of Regulatory Science and Compliance (DRSC) in the Office of Readiness and Response (ORR) at the Centers for Disease Control and Prevention (CDC).
+Shelley Jorgensen is the director of the Division of Regulatory Science and Compliance (DRSC) in the Office of Readiness and Response (ORR) at the Centers for Disease Control and Prevention (CDC).
 In this role, she oversees the Federal Select Agent Program (FSAP), U.S. National Authority for Containment of Poliovirus (NAC), and CDC Import Permit Program (IPP) to ensure that laboratory work with infectious biological agents and toxins complies with relevant federal regulations and U.S. policies, and is conducted as safely and securely as possible.

 Contact: